awslabs/duvet/design/duplicates/decisions.md

 live in the verified layer.

 - **P-D1 (stacked-spam soundness).** duplicates PASS ⟹ no
-  same-type mutually-covering pair shares a resolved target.
+  mutually-covering pair — any types — shares a resolved target.
 - **P-D2 (uniqueness of non-evidence types).** duplicates PASS ⟹
   every duplicate set of type spec/todo/exception/implication is a singleton.
-- **P-D3 (legacy equivalence).** With all caps at 1, the duplicates verdict is identical to the historical check on all inputs.
+- **P-D3 (scoped legacy equivalence).** With all caps at 1 and coherence cells at pre-existing effective values, the duplicates verdict is identical to the historical check on all inputs.
 The existing regression fixtures are its test suite, unchanged.
-- **P-D4 (cap monotonicity).** N ≤ N′ ⟹ (PASS at N ⟹ PASS at N′).
+- **P-D4 (bound monotonicity).** For every configured bound (caps, fan-in bounds): raising it never flips a passing project to failing, lowering it never flips a failing project to passing.
+- **P-D5 (free-form exclusivity).** duplicates PASS ⟹ every claim
+  class containing an exception, implication, or todo annotation is a singleton.
+- **P-T1 (fan-in exactness).** The duplicate-targets listing contains a target iff ≥ 2 annotations resolve to it; counts, type breakdowns, and section counts are exact.
 - **P-C1′ (scoped enforcement invariance).** New coverage verdict ≡ old on every input with no indistinct duplicate pair.
 - **P-C2 (per-instance billing).** coverage PASS ⟹ every in-scope
   test annotation, duplicate or not, is witnessed and discharges against every covering implementation.
-(Already true — W6 plus the per-test aggregation; stated so deferral is visibly safe.)
+(Already true — W6 plus the per-test aggregation; stated so independence is visibly safe.)
-- **W8 (pairwise distinctness).** coverage PASS ⟹ every same-type
+- **W8 (evidential distinctness).** coverage PASS ⟹ within every
-  mutually-covering test-annotation pair has distinct bound witness sets.
+  claim class, no witness-set group of same-type test members has size ≥ 2.
 Verified-layer predicate; exactness: grouped ⟺ sets equal.
+Distinct means unequal, not disjoint.
+- **P-S0 (verdict determinism).** For a fixed set of checks and evidence inputs, the verdict is a function of the checked-in tree (source + config).
+Verbosity never changes a verdict.
-- **P-S1 (no pass without evidence).** duplicates PASS ∧ coverage PASS ⟹ every duplicate copy resolves to a distinct target, every set is within cap, every copy is individually billed, and every pair is evidentially distinct.
+- **P-S1 (no pass without evidence).** duplicates PASS ∧ coverage PASS ⟹ every duplicate copy resolves to a distinct target, every set is within cap, every claim class is type-coherent, every copy is individually billed, and every pair is evidentially distinct.

 ## Follow-ups

+- Verify against the engine: the exact control flow by which exception/implication exempt the test obligation (implementation and test checks), so P-D5's fixture set covers the real paths;
+  and that exact/full mutual coverage is transitive, so claim classes are well-defined.
 - Integration fixtures: same-test-fn pair (fail W8); split-test pair with per-test reports (pass); fat-report distinct-tests pair (fail W8); duplicated-report pair (fail W8); Verus same-ensures pair (fail) and cross-ensures pair (pass);
-  specificity-boundary binding (annotation on fn header vs inside clause spans); cap fixtures at N=1 (legacy parity) and N=2.
+  specificity-boundary binding (annotation on fn header vs inside clause spans); cap fixtures at N=1 (legacy parity) and N=2;
+  coherence fixtures per row of the Decision 4 table; fan-in listing exactness; mixed-form target default.
+- Config schema (`[duplicates]` section): caps, fan-in bounds, policy cells, shipped defaults.
+- `duplicate-targets` query, then snapshot inclusion once the format stabilizes.
-- Citation-side distinctness (execution profiles) — own follow-up.
+- Implementation-side distinctness (execution profiles) — own follow-up.
-- `--max-duplicates` CLI + config plumbing and help text.
 - Implication duplicates — rider on self-discharging implications.
+- Impl-dump diagnostic locality (pointing failures at the dumped annotation rather than the innocent tests) — revisit with the transpose observation if hot-path dumping is observed.